-In your search for a business degree program, you may have noticed that some schools offer a business administration degree, while others offer a business management degree.
+In your search for a business degree program, you may have noticed some schools offer a business administration degree, while others provide a business management degree.
 What is the difference between business administration and business management?
 Does that difference matter to you?
 How do you know which one is the right choice?
-As it turns out, in most cases the differences are subtle because many schools don't differentiate between the two.
-However, there are many that do and in those cases its best that you are completely informed.
+As it turns out, in most cases, the differences are subtle because many schools don't differentiate between the two.
+However, many do, and in those cases, it's best to be completely informed.

-Before we get started, know that the vast majority of undergraduate business programs will provide you the same comprehensive foundation of business education.
+Before we get started, know that most undergraduate business programs will provide you with the same comprehensive foundation of business education.
 We'll call it the "Core 5."
-The Core 5 consists of courses in accounting, finance, economics, marketing, and management.
+The Core 5 consists of accounting, finance, economics, marketing, and management courses.
 You'll learn these functional areas because they'll give you insight into how business works.
 Some schools will include business law in the core curriculum as well.

 Once you've had access to the Core 5, the direction your business degree program takes is where business management vs. business administration comes into play.
 Let's take a look.

 Business Management vs. Business Administration

 What is a Business Management Degree?

 A business management degree, if indeed the management function is what the program is concentrated on, should focus on skills related to managing the day-to-day operations of a business such as monitoring processes, organizing teams and tasks, understanding how other functions of business such as accounting and finance impact daily operations, planning projects and milestones, providing recommendations and expertise to senior leadership, and managing and leading people.

 Business management, first and foremost, is about managing people, places, things, and ideas.
 To best manage people, places, things, and ideas, business management degree programs will place a heavier focus on the skill of management and leadership itself - an essential and crucial proficiency for any business (private, public, or non-profit) to have.
 Everyone needs effective managers, hence why business management careers are plentiful and why there are many business degree programs to choose from.